+Directions for refining Barlow include extending the range of actions suggested automatically to practitioners and providing richer interactive capabilities.
+Interactive explorations can include hypothesis testing via the consideration of counterfactuals that make specific, understandable changes to the data and models.
+Another enabling direction centers on extending the current correlational analyses to causal studies.
+Extensions that establish causal influences on failure modes will be valuable for debugging non-robust models with robust features.
+To fairly evaluate counterfactual analyses, it is necessary to establish notions of causal accuracy that reward a model only when it is accurate for the right reasons, as reducing model access to features that are highly predictive but spurious (e.g. food for detecting plates) often will decrease standard measures of accuracy.

-We would like to thank Parham Mohadjer for helping with the user study integration, Nathan Cross for helpful discussions on extending \methodname\ to radiology images, Soheil Feizi for giving useful feedback on the paper and throughout the project, as well as all participants in our user studies whose feedback significantly refined this work.
-Finally, we also want to acknowledge the contributions of Arda Deniz Eden, the newest team member of our group.
+\textbf{Acknowledgments}: We thank Parham Mohadjer for helping with our studies with human subjects, Nathan Cross for helpful discussions on extending \methodname\ to radiology images, and Soheil Feizi for providing useful feedback on the paper and throughout the project.
+We thank all participants in our studies; the feedback received helped us to refine the methods.
+Finally, we acknowledge the support provided by Arda Deniz Eden, our newest team member.

 { }